Latest news from Big Barn and our producers.

 It’s egg week!
 Did you know that we eat 1.2trillion eggs every year!
 This food needs to be celebrated, not only because they’re incredibly versatile, but also because they help keep you fuller for longer reducing that temptation to snack.

 As with all our food however do be careful about the kind of eggs you buy, free range is not always an accurate description of how the chickens have been reared.
+With avian flu recently all chickens have been locked in to stop the spread of disease meaning all ‘free range eggs’ have been re-labeled.

 – The Chinese consume forty per cent of the world’s eggs.